AshishKPathinnya/SecureCryptoNet/replit.md

 - July 07, 2025.
 Enhanced UI with proper theme support across all components
 - July 07, 2025.
 Updated background to white for light mode instead of grey
 - July 07, 2025.
 Added Windows compatibility with setup scripts and comprehensive documentation
+- July 07, 2025.
+Fixed Windows ENOTSUP socket error by auto-detecting platform and using localhost
 ```

 ## User Preferences